Muon: Muon decay

-Muons are unstable elementary particles and are heavier than electrons and neutrinos but lighter than all other matter particles.
-They decay via the weak interaction.
+Muons are unstable elementary particles and are more massive than electrons and neutrinos.
+Since muons are less massive than all hadrons, no hadrons appear in their decays.
+Muons decay via the weak interaction.
 Because leptonic family numbers are conserved in the absence of an extremely unlikely immediate neutrino oscillation, one of the product neutrinos of muon decay must be a muon-type neutrino and the other an electron-type antineutrino (antimuon decay produces the corresponding antiparticles, as detailed below).

 Because charge must be conserved, one of the products of muon decay is always an electron of the same charge as the muon (a positron if it is a positive muon).
 Thus all muons decay to at least an electron, and two neutrinos.
 Sometimes, besides these necessary products, additional other particles that have no net charge and spin of zero (e.g., a pair of photons, or an electron-positron pair), are produced.